Settings Forms in Drupal

 Key topics

-By the end of this lesson, you should be able to get a basic settings form up and running inside a custom module complete with default settings and a menu link.
+By the end of this tutorial, you should be able to get a configuration form up and running inside a custom module that will read and update a configuration object's values.

 In Drupal's Appearance UI, all themes get a theme settings form.
 As a theme developer, you can customize the theme settings form, enabling site administrators to have more control over the appearance of the theme.